 There aren’t many ridges that look as fearsome as the West Ridge of Cantata Peak, but turn out to be so mellow.
 This is probably why the first ascenders of Cantata spent days reconnoitering the mountain and eventually used a 5th class line from the southeast.
 Indeed, when I first explored the mountain in the 1980s I dismissed the West Ridge as much too outrageous for a solo.
 I should have persevered.

 From the end of the moraine between Eagle and Symphony Lakes, a path leads you onto the SW flank of Point 3600 before petering out.
 Continue to the col just south of Point 3600.
 On the far side of this col is a broad ramp-like valley.
 There is good all-season water along the northern margins of this ramp.
 Walk up the grassy ramp to the vicinity of Point 4755.
 Continue eastward along the ridge crest to the final col between Point 4755 and the main body of the peak (this col can also apparently be reached on scree slopes from Mirror Lake).

 At the col, you’ll be faced immediately with a steep 4th class step on the ridge.
-To keep the climbing in the class 3 range, follow a sheep/climbers path onto the south side of the ridge and wend your way up and down across several gullies until easy terrain leads back to the crest.
-This chossy but minimally exposed traverse is the “crux” of the West Ridge route--the easiest path is intricate enough that many climbers will find themselves on a harder line.
+The climbing can be kept in the class 3 range by following a sheep/climbers path onto the south side of the ridge, crossing one or two gullies before working your way back toward the crest.
+This chossy but minimally exposed area is the “crux” of the West Ridge route--the easiest path is intricate enough that many climbers will find themselves on a harder line.